TheStudent00/GraphModel/Oracle(NAS)/Description.md

 ---

+## 4.1 Permutation Families as Core-Level Geometry

+Permutation logic is no longer stored inside Contact structures.
+Instead, each Core owns one or more **Permutation Families**, a continuous parameterization of index-ordering rules that can generate discrete permutations for any input length.

+A Permutation Family `F` is defined as a learnable continuous mapping:

+    f : [0, 1] → ℝ

+where:
+- an input vector of length `n` induces a discretization `t_i = i/n`,
+- the outputs `f(t_i)` are sorted to produce a discrete permutation of indices.

+Thus:

+    perm_n = argsort( f( linspace(0,1,n) ) )

+This creates a *family of permutations* across all possible input lengths, removing the discrete-size limitation inherent in traditional permutations.

+This design preserves:
+- universality across variable-length inputs,
+- modular expert-geometry,
+- reversibility of monotone-spline canonicalization,
+- and scalability to large, heterogeneous module graphs.

+Each Core may maintain multiple families, e.g.:

+    "canonical" → F0
+    "alt1"      → F1
+    "alt2"      → F2

+Selection of which family to use may depend on state, context, or module role.

+---

+## 4.2 Receiver-Centric Feature-Space Interpretation

+Permutation Families belong to the **receiving module**, not the sender.

+This ensures:
+- The receiver controls its own feature-space geometry.
+- Cores can maintain a stable internal canonical form.
+- Q/K/V layers operate in a consistent local coordinate frame.
+- Expertise remains localized and coherent.
+- The number of permutations is O(modules × families) instead of O(modules²).

+Incoming messages are therefore processed as:

+    raw_in → monotone-spline sorting → F_k permutation → Q/K/V projection

+This enforces a clean separation between:
+- universal spline geometry (shared by all modules),
+- local coordinate frames (defined per-Core through Permutation Families),
+- and communication metadata (handled by Contact).

+---

+## 4.3 Contact Structure Simplification

+`class Contact` no longer stores permutation matrices.

+Its role is now minimal and strictly logistical:

+    - identify target module
+    - store communication metadata
+    - track request/response channels
+    - optionally store sparse routing preferences

+The Contact object is no longer responsible for index geometry.

+This prevents:
+- combinatorial explosion of pairwise per-module permutations,
+- degradation of expert-local identity,
+- cross-module entanglement of feature geometry.

+The geometry is handled solely in Cores.

+---

+## 4.4 Integration With Attention and Feature Canonicalization

+Cores now follow the consistent pipeline:

+1. **Sort** incoming vector into monotone canonical curve.
+2. **Spline-encode** canonicalized curvature.
+3. **Select** a permutation family based on internal logic.
+4. **Generate** a discrete permutation for the vector length.
+5. **Reorder** the spline embedding into the local coordinate frame.
+6. **Apply Q/K/V attention** within that frame.

+This preserves:
+- universality of splines,
+- diversity of expert geometries,
+- compatibility of heterogeneous modules,
+- and stability of all attention operations.

+Permutation Families act as **local geometric dialects** spoken by each expert module.

 # 5. Attention as an Atomic Routing Primitive

 Attention is not a layer—it is a primitive inside every Core: